ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Each element 'kdc_dh_creds_entry' contains information about the Group Manager's Diffie-Hellman authentication credentials, for one or more OSCORE groups that are pairwise-only groups and that the Client has been authorized to join.
 Each element is formatted as follows.

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
-In particular 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.
+In particular, 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.

 * The second element 'cred_fmt' is a CBOR integer indicating the format of authentication credentials used in the OSCORE group identified by 'gname'.
 It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
 Acceptable values denote a format that MUST explicitly provide the public key as well as comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 The same considerations and guidelines for the 'cred_fmt' element of 'sign_info' apply (see {{ssec-token-post}}).

 * The third element 'cred' is a CBOR byte string, which encodes the Group Manager's Diffie-Hellman authentication credential in its original binary representation made available to other endpoints in the group.
-In particular, the original binary representation complies with the format specified by the 'cred_fmt' element.
+That is, the original binary representation complies with the format specified by the 'cred_fmt' element.
 Note that the authentication credential provides the comprehensive set of information related to its public key algorithm, i.e., the ECDH algorithm used in the OSCORE group as pairwise key agreement algorithm.

 The CDDL notation {{RFC8610}} of the 'kdc_dh_creds' parameter is given below.